Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

 We note the following easy observation (cf.~Observation~\ref{obs:monoid} above).

-\begin{obs} Consider the set $C\subset\comme_G(\gam)$ consisting of elements which pseudo-act trivially on $H_1(Q,\bQ)$.
+\begin{obs} Consider the set $C\subset\comme_G(\gam)$ consisting of elements which preserve homological lines with holes in $Q$.
 Then $C$ is closed under multiplication of group elements and contains the identity, and is therefore a monoid.
 In particular, if $K_1,K_2\subset C$ are subgroups, then the group $\langle K_1,K_2\rangle$ is contained in $C$. \end{obs}